sales-and-marketing

 Here is what the numbers do not capture: the moment a keynote speaker cancels two hours before their session, or the freight truck carrying a major exhibitor's custom booth gets stuck at the loading dock, or the venue's internet goes down during a live product demo.
 Trade shows are controlled chaos, and the coordinator is the person who holds it all together through quick thinking, relationship management, and sheer force of will.

 The physical, interpersonal nature of event coordination is inherently AI-resistant.
-Walking the show floor to check that booths are set up correctly, negotiating with union electricians about last-minute power drops, calming a panicked exhibitor whose signage was printed wrong -- these tasks require presence, emotional intelligence, and the kind of creative problem-solving that happens when a human reads a room.
+Walking the show floor to check that booths are set up correctly, negotiating with union electricians about last-minute power drops, calming a panicked exhibitor whose signage was printed wrong, escorting a high-profile attendee discreetly through a back corridor when they want to avoid the press scrum -- these tasks require presence, emotional intelligence, and the kind of creative problem-solving that happens when a human reads a room.

 Vendor relationships matter enormously in this business.
-The coordinators who know which AV company will go the extra mile, which caterer can handle a dietary restriction crisis, and which venue contact can authorize an emergency room change have built social capital that no AI possesses.
-[Claim]
+The coordinators who know which AV company will go the extra mile, which caterer can handle a dietary restriction crisis at 11 p.m. the night before a gala, which venue contact can authorize an emergency room change, and which freight forwarder can pull strings to expedite a stuck shipment have built social capital that no AI possesses.
+[Claim] These relationships took years to build and can take a single bad reaction to destroy -- the kind of nuanced trust calculus that algorithms cannot replicate.

 The Efficiency Boost

 By 2028, projections show overall exposure reaching 53% and automation risk at 40%.
-[Estimate] The trend is clear: AI will handle more of the administrative and logistical backbone of event coordination.
-The BLS projects 5% employment growth through 2034, suggesting steady demand.
-[Fact] The median salary of $56,920 reflects a field with approximately 145,600 workers in the U.S. [Fact]
+[Estimate] The trend is clear: AI will handle more of the administrative and logistical backbone of event coordination, even as the underlying BLS demand picture (5% growth, 15,500 annual openings) remains supportive through 2034.

 The economics are actually working in coordinators' favor.
 As AI reduces the administrative burden, each coordinator can manage more events or larger events.
 Companies that once needed three coordinators for a major trade show might need two, but those two are managing higher-value, more complex programs.
-The role elevates rather than disappears.
+The role elevates rather than disappears -- coordinators move from execution-focused work to strategic work, from booth assignment spreadsheets to attendee experience design.

 Career Strategy